Bengals beat Ravens 27-10 for 5th time in a row at home

-CINCINNATI (AP) -- Andy Dalton completed his first 10 passes, one of them for a touchdown, and Rex Burkhead ran for a pair of touchdowns and the Cincinnati Bengals beat Baltimore 27-10 on Sunday, their fifth straight win at home over the Ravens.
+Dalton was sharp early, and Rex Burkhead ran for a pair of touchdowns on Sunday and Cincinnati beat Baltimore 27-10 on Sunday for its fifth straight win at home over the Ravens.

 The Bengals (6-9-1) missed out on the playoffs for the first time in six years, and haven't won a playoff game in 26 years, the sixth-longest streak in NFL history.
 Coach Marvin Lewis - 0-7 in the postseason - says he'll return in 2017.

 Baltimore (8-8) failed to reach the playoffs for the third time in four years.
-The Ravens played their final game as if they were emotionally hungover from a last-minute loss at Pittsburgh last Sunday that eliminated them.
+The Ravens played their final game with an emotional hangover from a last-minute loss at Pittsburgh last Sunday that eliminated them.

+''For whatever reason - it's hard to put your finger on it - our emotional level was not where it's been in the past, and I think it has a lot to do with what happened last week,'' coach John Harbaugh said. ''It was definitely our worst game of the year as far as the way we played.''

-Ravens receiver Steve Smith caught three passes for 34 yards in what was probably the final game of his remarkable career.
+Ravens receiver Steve Smith caught three passes for 34 yards in what he's called the final game of his remarkable career.
+The 37-year-old receiver reiterated after the game that he plans to retire.

-The 37-year-old receiver reiterated last week that he's likely retiring.
-He has 51 games with 100 yards receiving, tied for fourth-most in NFL history.
+Smith has 51 games with 100 yards receiving, tied for fourth most in NFL history.

+''The pressure I have now is getting the kids to school on time,'' said Smith , still dressed in his silver and purple cleats and uniform pants. ''Do I eat a pint of ice cream or a gallon of ice cream?''

 The AFC North sent more teams to the playoffs than any other division over the past eight seasons, but had only one team with a winning record this time - the champion Steelers.